 Discipleship takes place best in small groups.
 In rural churches, there are already small groups in place, but they are not usually structured for discipleship.
 I will address this in a future article.

 Key #4: Deploy your disciples

-Hiring specialized staff in the small town can sometimes be difficult because of limited funds (salary, housing, insurance, etc).
-Sitting in your congregation right now could be several staff members that already have a salary, a house and insurance.
+Hiring specialized staff in a small town can sometimes be difficult because of limited funds (salary, housing, insurance, etc).
+Sitting in your congregation right now could be several staff members that already have a salary, a house, and insurance.
 All they need is a little training and an opportunity.
 As pastors, it’s our responsibility to provide both.

 Here are Three Tips to Deploy your Disciples:

 1: Train leaders to do ministry.
-Look around you, there are probably people that lead on their job everyday.
+Look around you, there are probably people that lead to their job every day.
 Why can’t they be trained to lead in ministry and at church?
 They can!
 It just takes a pastor who is willing to train them.

 2: Focus on building a Church of teams.
 Get rid of the word, “Committee.”
 Start using the word “Team.”
 The word “Team” implies that everyone on the “team” has a job to do.

 3: When you get to a place where you can hire staff, hire them to disciple and train

 leaders to do ministry, not to simply do ministry themselves.
 Most staff members want to do the ministry themselves.
 Let them know that their primary responsibility is to train others and build a team to do ministry.